United States Air Force: H – Search and rescue

 These aircraft are used for search and rescue and combat search and rescue on land or sea.
 The HC-130N/P aircraft are being replaced by newer HC-130J models.
-HH-60U are replacement aircraft for "G" models that have been lost in combat operations or accidents.
-New HH-60W helicopters are under development to replace both the "G" and "U" model Pave Hawks.
+HH-60W are replacement aircraft for "G" models that have been lost in combat operations or accidents.
+New HH-60W helicopters are under development to replace the "G" model Pave Hawks.
+The Air Force also has four HH-60U "Ghost Hawks", which are converted "M" variants.
+They are based out of Area 51.